Meeting teachers and carers

-If they are old enough to understand, let your little one know that you are meeting their teacher or carer.
-Ask them how they are feeling about pre-school/kindergarten or childcare – what they like and don’t like, and if there is anything they would like you to talk about with their teacher or carer.
+If they are old enough to understand, let your child know that you are meeting their teacher or carer.
+Ask them how they are feeling about childcare/preschool/kindergarten – what they like and don’t like, and if there is anything they would like you to talk about with their teacher or carer.
 Let your child know that there is nothing to worry about – you just want to help them learn.

 Be on time

-Start the meeting off right—make sure you arrive on time.
+Start the meeting off right by making sure you arrive on time.
 Teachers and carers are busy people and will often have meetings with parents scheduled back-to-back.
 Being on time shows respect for the teacher/carer and other parents, and helps to start the meeting off on a positive note.

 Each child is different, and no one knows your little one better than you do – what interests them, what they’re good at and what they struggle with.
-Make a list of the things you think the teacher/carer should know, such as their interests, talents and needs, anything that might affect your child’s learning or development, for example, any major changes in your family, or anything that’s worrying you or your child.
+Make a list of things you think the teacher/carer should know, such as your child's interests, talents and needs.
+Include anything that might affect your child’s learning or development, such as any major changes in your family, or anything that’s worrying you or your child.

 Have questions ready

-Preparing a list of questions will help you make the most of your time with the teacher or carer.
-Here are some examples of questions that can help you learn more about how your little one is going:
+Preparing a list of questions will help you make the most of your time with the teacher/carer.
+For example:

 - What is my child expected to learn this year?